 Sailing Certificate Standards

-NauticEd has been operating as a premier sailing training body since 2008 and is recognized by NASBLA and the United States Coast Guard as adhering to the American National Standards for sailing training.
+NauticEd has been operating as a premier sailing and boating training body since 2008 and is recognized Officially by NASBLA and the United States Coast Guard as adhering to the American National Standards for sailing and boating training.
 This carries a lot of responsibility and expectation on our instructors to properly follow the standards when training and assessing – and reporting back on the competence of their student.

-Consequently the Sailing Certificate we issue reflects on the student’s achievements and instructor assessed competence of the student.
+Consequently, the Sailing and Boating Certificates we issue reflect on the student’s achievements and the instructor’s assessed competence of the student.

 (1) Type of Certificate: The Certificate states at the top that this is a certificate of one of the following: